population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 changes in household structure through migration [@Foster2002; @Jayachandran2006; @Kochar1999; @McKenzie2003; @Morduch1995;
 @Townsend1994; @Yang2007].
-Our paper complements recent work showing that rural households in Uganda, especially non-farm business owners, experienced significant asset decline and increased likelihood of net borrowing, presumably as a coping mechanism after the first lockdown
+Our paper complements recent work showing that rural households in Uganda---especially non-farm business owners---experienced significant asset decline and increased likelihood of net borrowing, presumably as a coping mechanism after the first lockdown [@Mahmud2023].
-[@Mahmud2023].

 Using the Food and Agriculture Organization's (FAO) eight-question food insecurity experience scale to measure food insecurity, we find that